Adult literacy rates in the UK

 1 in 8 (12% / 216,000 people) adults in Wales lack basic literacy skills.

-You could also contact a local adult education college directly, for information on courses, or your local library, which can also provide support such as appropriate reading materials and reading groups.
+- Adults looking for literacy support can contact a local adult education college directly to find information on courses in the area.
+Equally, visit your local library which will also provide support to find appropriate reading materials and reading groups.

-Adults can also get literacy support in their role as parents, through family learning activity provided by colleges, libraries, schools and other organisations.
+- Parents can also find support family learning activities provided by local colleges, libraries, schools and other organisations.
 Being able to become more involved in their children’s learning can be a powerful motivator to adults to improve their literacy skills.

 - Read Easy recruits, trains and supports volunteers to give one-to-one tuition to adults who struggle with reading

 - The Learning and Work Institute aims to improve access to learning for adults

 - The Reading Agency provides a number of free resources to help improve adult reading skills